-What is the best bird bath for your backyard?
+What is the best bird bath for my backyard?

 This is a common question asked by many bird feeding enthusiasts.
 Unfortunately, it’s not one that is easy to answer.

-The problem is that there are HUNDREDS of options available to purchase.
+The problem is that birdbaths come in MANY different styles, colors, and materials and there are HUNDREDS of options available to purchase.